spotDL/spotify-downloader/docs/usage.md

                         (ie. 'album:the album name' you can mix these options to get more accurate results).

-                        To download liked songs use 'saved' as the query, to download all user playlists use 'all-user-playlists, to download all songs from all followed artists use 'all-user-followed-artists'
+                        To download liked songs use 'saved' as the query, to download all user playlists use 'all-user-playlists, to download all songs from all followed artists use 'all-user-followed-artists', to download all user saved albums use 'all-user-saved-albums'

                         For manual audio matching, you can use the format 'YouTubeURL|SpotifyURL' You can only use album/playlist/tracks urls when downloading/matching youtube urls.